 Institutional visits are visits to international or national governmental or non-governmental organisations, public administrations or private institutions, universities or other higher education institutions.
-Its aim is to deepen the knowledge in the field in which such institution act.
-An Institutional visit can be comprised of visits to institutions related to the same topic of law or to different institutions that are found in the city or country.
+Its aim is to deepen the knowledge in the field in which such institutions acts.
+Depending on the chosen institution it may also show the participants how the laws or international resolutions are enacted or what work in the international organisation looks like, which is the insight they wouldn't be able to see otherwise.

 It is up to the local or national groups to choose the institution and what aspect of its activities they want to show to the participants.
+It doesn't have to be the United Nations, it can also be a developing foundation in the same city.
 For the first ideas of the institutions see the exemplary list below.
 Remember that institutional visit may be also a part of a study visit, giving its participants a more complex experience of the place they've been to.

-This project also follows into the scope of VP S&C responsibilities but it is more efficient to appoint a separate person who will be solely responsible for the organisation of the event.
+This project also follows into the scope of VP S&C responsibilities, but it is more efficient to appoint a separate person who will take care of the event.
 It may be a Director for International Relations, Director for Institutional Visits or simply the coordinator.

-If you chose an international organisation, remember to inform VP S&C of ELSA International before approaching them.
+If you chose an international organisation, remember to fill in the contact approval form on the Officers Portal.